Bright | Active

 Wednesday’s Yin yoga class, 16:30 (PDT) is being held in her honor.
 Remember, too, that the Moon is always Yin.
 Still, within that Yin there is Yang.
 On the dark backdrop of the night sky the Full Moon looms large and bright, often stirring people into (sometimes “looney”) action!
 This is consistent with the inherent boldness of Diana, who implores her father Jupiter to provide her bow, arrows, and a man’s short tunic so she might run through the forest and hunt freely.
 He did.
 She did.
 And, here we are.

-Come join in this more active streaming Zoom Yin yoga class!
+Come join in a more — or a less — active streaming Yin yoga class!